 NORTH DAKOTA COMMUNITY FOUNDATION: 1025 N 3rd St, PO Box 387, Bismarck, ND 58502.
 The foundation serves North Dakota communities statewide with the goal of improving the quality of life for the state's citizens.
 The foundation administers many different types of funds.
 Most of the funds are restricted to a specific purpose.
 701-222-8349.

-NORTH DAKOTA STATE UNIVERSITY EXTENSION: The NDSU Extension Center for Community Vitality offers many programs to help develop tourism, from community leadership development, strategic planning to agri-tourism workshops.
-Contact Director Lynette Flage at 701-231-7782 or Glenn Muske, Rural and Agribusiness Enterprise Development Specialist at 701-328-9718.
+NORTH DAKOTA STATE UNIVERSITY EXTENSION: The NDSU Extension offers many programs to help develop tourism, from community leadership development, strategic planning to agri-tourism workshops.
+Contact Director Lynette Flage at 701-231-7782 or Extension Leadership and Civil Engagement Specialist Jodi Bruns at 701-349-3249, ext.
+127 for more information.

 NORTH DAKOTA PARKS AND RECREATION: 1600 E. Century Ave.
 Suite 3, Bismarck, N.D., 58503.